brianpeiris/aframe-image-portal/README.md

 The image-portal component only takes care of displaying the portal, you can use the [generator tool](https://brianpeiris.github.io/aframe-image-portal/generator/) to create portals and download them as GLB (glTF) files.

+Visit the [examples](https://brianpeiris.github.io/aframe-image-portal/examples) on a device that supports WebXR to see the effect in AR.

 ## API

 | Property | Description | Default Value |